5 on 5 Basketball

 - Possession will alternate between each time on jump ball situations and the start of the second half.

 - Each field goal is worth two or three points depending on where the shot is taken; each free throw is worth one point.
+Three point arc is marked by the blue line.

-- Half-time will be five minutes in length.
+- Half-time will be five minutes.

 - If the score is tied at the end of regulation play, a three-minute overtime period will be played.
+Team fouls will reset in overtime.

 - Personal Fouls – Any player charged with a fifth personal foul shall be disqualified from the game.
 If this or any other type of foul results in loss of the last male or female on a team the game is forfeited.